Most Common Flu Shot Questions, Answered.

 The flu can strike anyone suddenly and can last several days, with peak season being anywhere from October-May.
 It can be more dangerous for infants and young children, people aged 65 and over, pregnant women, those with underlying heart and lung disease, or people with a weakened immune system.

 Q: How do I know if I have the flu or COVID-19?

 A: Both viruses share many symptoms, so the answer isn't always clear.
 But the ways you can stay safe and healthy are very similar.
 Read this blog for more ways to protect yourself against COVID-19 and the flu.

-A: Every year, thousands of Americans die from the flu and even more are hospitalized.
-The flu can lead to pneumonia and blood infections, and can bring about diarrhea and seizures in children.
-Heart and lung complications may arise from the flu.
+A: In more serious cases, the flu can lead to pneumonia and blood infections, and can bring about diarrhea and seizures in children.
+Heart and lung complications may also arise from the flu.
+Every year, thousands of Americans die from the flu and even more are hospitalized.